 do i have to make an appointment for livescan or can i just walk in?

 FIRM Systems locations are independently operated.
 Hours/Schedule vary.
 Some may accept walk-ins and some are appointment only.
 To ensure timely service we recommend calling your preferred location in advance.
 If you need further assistance you can contact our corporate office at 886-721-1203.

-FIRM Systems does not have access to your results.
 The results of fingerprint background checks are sent directly from the Illinois State Police to the agency designated to receive those results.
 For instance, each school districts has a separate ORI number.
 Fingerprint results for school teachers are sent directly to the school linked to that ORI.
 ORI numbers are established by the Illinois State Police.
 FIRM Systems will not receive any results related to your fingerprint submission.

 How do i check on the status of my fingerprint submission?

 When you are fingerprinted, you will be given a receipt that lists a TCN number.
 To check on the status of your fingerprint submission, contact the Illinois State Police Bureau of Identification at (815) 740-5160.
 FIRM Systems has no information on the status of your fingerprint once it is sent to the Illinois State Police.